anjalii0701/Prime-GPT/README.md

 -Add hardcoded values to constants file
 -Register TMDB API & create an app & access token
--Get Data from TMDB now playing movies list API
+-Get Data from TMDB now playing movies list API -Custom Hook for nowPlayingMovies
+-Update store with movieData
+-Planning for main and Secondary Container
+-Fetch data for trailer video
+-Update store with trailer vedio data
+-embedded you tube vedio and make it autoplay and mute -Tailwind classes to make main container look awesome

 # Features